oneapi-src/oneDNN/rfcs/20210301-computation-datatype/README.md

 Proposal: support only hints, to allow library for optimal dispatching without user needing to tweak down-conversion policy for better performance.
-Also, this is more scalable as we introduce new data-types (e.g. if we were to introduce `tf32`).
+Also, this is more scalable as we introduce new compute data-types (e.g. `f19` to support `tf32` mode).

 ## Per tensor vs per primitive setting
 This would be the granularity at which the user would allow conversion